-This review list is provided to help you create the Repairs Notice to Tenant Letter.
-The letter should be sent as soon as you have performed an inspection and determined that the tenant needs to make repairs to their leased premises.
+This letter should be sent as soon as you have performed an inspection and determined that the tenant needs to make repairs to their leased premises.
 Sending this letter immediately after the inspection adds credibility to the landlord’s demand that repairs need to be made immediately.